 How Exchange Rates Affect Business Margins

 The impact is direct and often underestimated.
-A UK importer buying goods priced in US dollars sees the sterling cost of every shipment change as GBP/USD moves.
-A UK exporter invoicing overseas customers in euros sees the sterling value of those receivables shift between invoice date and payment date.
+A UK importer buying goods priced in US dollars sees the sterling cost of every shipment change as GBP/USD moves — check the live GBP to USD converter.
+A UK exporter invoicing overseas customers in euros sees the sterling value of those receivables shift — track the live GBP to EUR converter.
 In both cases, the commercial deal is fixed but the financial outcome isn’t — until the currency is converted.

 The most common mistake is treating currency as a finance issue that gets dealt with when an invoice arrives.
 By then, the rate risk has already been taken.
 Pricing decisions, supplier contracts, and customer quotes all embed currency exposure long before money moves.
-Businesses that manage this well protect margins.
-Those that don’t absorb the loss quietly — often without realising the cause.
+See our weekly currency forecast for the current rate environment and our live currency converter for real-time rates.

 The Three Types of Currency Risk for UK Businesses